-Once again Africanized honey bees are in the news.
-The story of so-called “killer bees” makes for sensational headlines and get a lot of attention.
-The story of how these bees got to North America and into the United States is the stuff of legend, too.
+The main differences between killer bees and honey bees are their size and that killer bees, as their name suggests, are more likely to sting when defending their hives than honey bees.
+Every so often, Africanized honey bees find their way into the news.
+The story of so-called “killer bees” makes for sensational headlines and gets a lot of attention.
+But the story of how these bees got to North America and into the United States is the stuff of legend, too.

 Kerr kept these bees in a special apiary, away from the other breeds of bees.
 He used special screens, known as “excluders”, that would stop larger bees, such as the queens, from leaving those hives and mixing with the native honey bee population.

 Kerr soon noticed that his newly created bees were more aggressive than other bees.
 They also were more willing to defend a wider radius around their hive than the European bees.
 He had even more reason to restrict their ability to leave their hives.

 In 1957, however, Kerr had a visit from another beekeeper who noticed that workers in these new hives were having trouble maneuvering around the excluders.
 He removed them and set them aside.
 Doing this accidentally released 26 swarms of the new bees.
 They very quickly interbred with native bee populations and began spreading across South America and were soon headed north.

 Due to the fact that they spread so quickly and so far makes the Africanized honey bee one of the most successful invasive species of all time.

 The first swarm of Africanized bees in the U.S. was spotted in an oil field in the San Joaquin Valley in the state of California in 1985 and they have been a part of the United States in warmer climates ever since.